Hunt: We will ‘spend what it takes’ to make schools safe from crumbling concrete

 Speaking on the BBC’s Sunday With Laura Kuenssberg show, Mr Hunt would not speculate on the potential cost of fixing the problem, but said: “We will spend what it takes to make sure children can go to school safely, yes.”

-Children’s Commissioner Rachel de Souza welcomed the funding pledge but said “we shouldn’t even have been in this situation”.
+Children’s Commissioner Rachel de Souza welcomed the promise of funds but said “we shouldn’t even have been in this situation”.

 She told the same programme: “There should have been planning in place and a really good school building programme that has addressed this over the years.